 Once you have filled out the website in the designated box, you’ll receive an e-mail with a short summary and a PDF with the complete findings.
 It reveals which cookies are in use, what their lifetime is and which of them send data, f.e. to the US or if data transfer is blocked till the user has given consent.

-There are many more tools available to learn about the your “cookieless” readiness (in comparison to your competitors).
-As we transition into 2022, we will see a lot of change as serious and digital-focused companies move away from 3rd party cookies and increasingly adopt server-side tracking and tagging technologies.
+There are many more tools available to learn about your “cookieless” readiness (in comparison to your competitors).
+We will see a lot of change as serious and digital-focused companies move away from third-party cookies and increasingly adopt server-side tracking and tagging technologies, capturing first-party data.
 This is not a matter of if, but when.
 So, what did your analysis show?
-How dependent are you on 3rd party cookies?
+How dependent are you on third-party cookies?
 Does your situation look similar to your competitors, or are they moving ahead?

 I recommend doing the analysis on a regular basis.
 Save the gathered data and track how you and your competitors are mastering the end of 3rd party cookies.
 It will be critical for your future competitiveness.